 Yes.
 If you have any further questions about the application process the Council's Licensing Team will be happy to assist you.
 Please note that whilst the Licensing Team can provide guidance, the team cannot offer you legal advice.

 You can contact us by email at LicensingEnquiries@glasgow.gov.uk

-Conditions attached to an Itinerant Metal Dealer's Licence - Appendix 1
+Conditions attached to a Metal Dealer's Licence